westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 * Name- how will we refer to a variable?
 Can only be made of [aA-zZ], _, @, [0-9].
 * Value- what data does the variable hold?

-You can declare a variable without a value, but C# compiler won't let you use it, because it has no value (is not initialized).
-Example of such error can be seen in the image below.
+You can declare a variable without a value, but the C# compiler won't let you use it, because it has no value (is not initialized).
+An example of such an error can be seen in the image below.

 ![undefined variable](./images/month1/undefined.png)

 If instead we assign a value, for example `a = 5;`, we will no longer see that error.

-By convention, variable names start are `camelCase` - first word starts with non-capital letter and then each new word starts with a capital letter.
+By convention, variable names are `camelCase` - first word starts with non-capital letter and then each new word starts with a capital letter.

 ### Numbers